Internal Links

 And did it my way!

-I've done it my way, but I have certainly been inspired by Sir Patrick Moore, the longest surviving presenter on TV in the
+I've done it my way, but I was certainly inspired by the late Sir Patrick Moore, the longest duration TV presenter of the same series in

-world, and he is no stranger to controversy.
-Political correctness has no place in his world, or mine.
-I agree
+history, and he was no stranger to controversy.
+Political correctness had no place in his world, or mine.
+I agreed

-with most, if not all, of his views.
-He's a survivor in the astro world.
+with many, but certainly not all of his views.
+He was a survivor in the astro world.
 I like to think, in my small way, I have

 survived too.
-TV astronomers come and go, but he is different because he says what he thinks and he is a true
+TV astronomers come and go, but he was different because he said what he thought and was a true

-observer, not just a media 'personality'.
-Others fake enthusiasm but his is genuine.
+observer, not just a vacuous grinning media 'personality'.
+Others fake enthusiasm but his was genuine.
 The real McCoy.

 Patrick has a healthy rant about falling TV standards.

 I have had a long term dedication to astronomy and helping other amateurs.
-I've sorted out endless people's telescope
+As mentioned earlier, I've also sorted out many people's telescope

 and observatory problems and, on numerous occasions, given old gear away rather than sell it.
-Every week I write *detailed*
+From the 1990s to 2010 or so I wrote *detailed*

-I'm privileged to have known some really outstanding amateur astronomers, some of whom I've
+I'm very privileged to have known some really outstanding amateur astronomers, some of whom I've

 known for more than a quarter of a century.
 Here are some pictures of a few of them.

-Firstly, 5 consecutive BAA Presidents at Winchester a few years ago.
+Firstly, 5 consecutive BAA Presidents at the BAA Winchester Weekend in (from memory) 2005.
 From right to

 left: Maurice Gavin, Me, Nick Hewitt, Guy Hurst, Tom Boles.